-- 1. Faculty advisors will meet with their advising group prior to registration.
+1. Faculty advisors will meet with their advising group prior to registration.
 Students will discuss their elective course options with their faculty advisor.
-The pharmacy curriculum is designed with a prescribed sequence that cannot be altered except under specific circumstances as determined by the Student Promotion & Graduation Committee and/or Office of the Dean. - 2.
-Students will be scheduled to meet with the Assistant/Associate Dean or other designated staff to register for classes. - 3.
+The pharmacy curriculum is designed with a prescribed sequence that cannot be altered except under specific circumstances as determined by the

+- Student Promotion & Graduation Committee and/or Office of the Dean. - 2.
+Students will sign the Registration Waiver Form during orientation giving the Office of the Dean the authority to register students for all coursework. - 3.
 The Office of the Dean works in coordination with the Registrar to register students for all coursework.